zcop/bumper/docs/Create_Certs.md

 ## Using a Custom CA/Self

 This should work siimilar to the OpenSSL method.
-Ensure the server certificate has the proper [SANs](#subject-alternative-name) in place.
+Ensure the server certificate has the proper SANs (see above) in place.